peteroupc/URIUtility/api/com.upokecenter.util.URIUtility.md

 * <code>s</code> - A string containing a CURIE reference.
 Can be null.

-* <code>offset</code> - A Index starting at 0 showing where the desired portion of "s" begins.
+* <code>offset</code> - An index starting at 0 showing where the desired portion of "s" begins.

 * <code>length</code> - The number of elements in the desired portion of "s" (but not more than "s" 's length).